SwatKat1977/WebWeaver/README.md

 ## Building The Library

-To build the library you will need the 'build' library.
+To build the library you will need the 'build' library and then run 'python -m build'.